 Setting up the Daily API

-Sign up for the Daily API here.
+First you need to sign up for the Daily API.
 Their free plan allows you to get building and prototyping straight away, without adding any form of payment!

 Creating a Daily room by following this guide.
 Each Daily room has an associated URL, we will need this to have our video call.